BER Certs

 You should know...

 EU Member States shall ensure that,when buildings are constructed, soldor rented out, an energy performance certificate is made available to the owner or by the owner to the prospective buyer or tenant, as the case might be.
-The validity of the certificate shall not exceed 10 years.
+The validity of the certificate shall not exceed 10 years.- Materials used for construction of the dwelling.

 Renewable Energy Tips - Renewable Resources: